CarolinaLag/Webshop/README.md

 - gulp watch

 ## Installation
-- Clone the repo and install all neccessary dependecies
+- Clone the repo and install all neccessary dependencies
 - Use following command to install:

 ```